 - Less cross-cutting concerns.
 Cross-cutting concerns are the concerns that affect the whole application such as logging, handling, caching, and performance monitoring.
-In a monolithic application, this area of functionality concerns only one application so it is easier to handle it.
+In a monolithic application, this area of functionality concerns only one application, so it is easier to handle it.

 In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.

-- Easier understanding.
+- Easier maintenance.
 Split up into smaller and simpler components, a microservice application is easier to understand and manage.
 You just concentrate on a specific service that is related to a business goal you have.

 - System distribution.
-A microservices architecture is a complex system of multiple modules and databases so all the connections have to be handled carefully.
+A microservices architecture is a complex system of multiple modules and databases, so all the connections have to be handled carefully.

 - Cross-cutting concerns.
 When creating a microservices application, you will have to deal with a number of cross-cutting concerns.
 They include externalized configuration, logging, metrics, health checks, and others.

-Choosing a microservices architecture
+4 reasons to go for a microservices architecture

 If your business idea is fresh and you want to validate it, you should start with a monolith.
 With a small engineering team aiming to develop a simple and lightweight application, there is no need to implement microservices.
 This way, a monolithic application will be much easier to build, make changes, deploy, and provide testing.

 The microservices architecture is more beneficial for complex and evolving applications.
 It offers effective solutions for handling a complicated system of different functions and services within one application.
-Microservices are ideal when it comes to the platforms covering many user journeys and workflows.
+Microservices are ideal when it comes to platforms covering many user journeys and workflows.
 But without proper microservices expertise, applying this model would be impossible.